xr3ng/xrengine/docs/content/en/docs/10-api-reference/type-reference.md

 ---

 {{% pageinfo %}}
-API Type Reference for XRChat
+API Type Reference for XREngine
 {{% /pageinfo %}}
-XRChat has a flexible typing system, so that new types can be added and automatically seeded into the database.
+XREngine has a flexible typing system, so that new types can be added and automatically seeded into the database.

 ## Resource Types
 Resources are references to anything that's statically stored in our volume file storage (i.e S3)